realXtend/tundra/readme.txt

 Quickstart for Windows / Visual Studio: install CMake, then run cmake.bat if not using VS2008, and cmake_vs2008.bat, if using VS2008.

+N.B.
+When compiling for the first time, compile in debug mode and run the exe at least once.
+---- Some data files are created in debug mode which are needed when running in release mode.

 Dependencies
 ------------